jmgbsas/RtMidiC/README.md

 - Mac -> "librtmidi.dylib"
 - Linux-> "librtmidi.so"
 - Example, compile and run>   nim c -r test.nim,  Code test.nim
+- In FreeBasic folder are the elements for that language (console windows ...and you need to add in the compilation command or in the ide -lrtmidil.dll ....to test in console I use fbc -s console -arch amd64 -l rtmidi.dll ), I use only rtmidi_c.bi in the Include
+#include "C:\IT64\FbEdit\Inc\rtmidi_c.bi"
+#Inclib  "rtmidi.dll"
+#code example in nim very basic, I send some midi signals in the file test.nim.
 ```
 import rtmidi_c